-While Jacob and his sons were sitting in the house of learning, occupied with the study of the Torah,[283] Dinah went abroad to see the dancing and singing women, whom Shechem had hired to dance and play in the streets in order to entice her forth.[284]
+While Jacob and his sons were sitting in the house of learning, occupied with the study of the Torah, Dinah went abroad to see the dancing and singing women, whom Shechem had hired to dance and play in the streets in order to entice her forth.
 Had she remained at home, nothing would have happened to her.
-But she was a woman, and all women like to show themselves in the street.[285]
-When Shechem caught sight of her, he seized her by main force, young though she was,[286] and violated her in beastly fashion.[287]
+But she was a woman, and all women like to show themselves in the street.
+When Shechem caught sight of her, he seized her by main force, young though she was, and violated her in beastly fashion.

 This misfortune befell Jacob as a punishment for his excessive self-confidence.
 In his negotiations with Laban, he had used the expression, "My righteousness shall answer for me hereafter."
 Besides, on his return to Palestine, when he was preparing to meet his brother, he concealed his daughter Dinah in a chest, lest Esau desire to have her for wife, and he be obliged to give her to him.
 God spoke to him, saying: "Herein hast thou acted unkindly toward thy brother, and therefore Dinah will have to marry Job, one that is neither circumcised nor a proselyte.
 Thou didst refuse to give her to one that is circumcised, and one that is uncircumcised will take her.
-Thou didst refuse to give her to the ravisher's illicit passion."[288]
+Thou didst refuse to give her to Esau in lawful wedlock, and now she will fall a victim to the ravisher's illicit passion."